 California probate law provides beneficiaries the option to administer their loved one’s estate outside of the formal probate process.
 More specifically, the California small estate probate process does not require formal probate if the estate’s value is below $166,250.
 Instead, the decedent’s successor can use a simplified procedure pursuant to California Probate Code Section 13100 to transfer personal property to beneficiaries.

-Small Estate Probate Process and Probate Shortcuts
+California Small Estate Probate Overview

-Excluding the property described in Section 13050, if the gross value of the decedent’s real and personal property in this state does not exceed one hundred fifty thousand dollars ($150,000) and if 40 days have elapsed since the death of the decedent, the successor of the decedent may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:
+Excluding the property described in Section 13050, if the gross value of the decedent’s real and personal property in California does not exceed $166,250, and if 40 days have elapsed since the decedent’s death, the successor may, without procuring letters of administration or awaiting probate of the will, do any of the following with respect to one or more particular items of property:

-(a) Collect any particular item of property that is money due the decedent.
+(a) Collect any particular item of property that is money due the decedent

-(b) Receive any particular item of property that is tangible personal property of the decedent.
+(b) Receive any particular item of property that is tangible personal property of the decedent

-(c) Have any particular item of property that is evidence of a debt, obligation, interest, right, security, or chose in action belonging to the decedent transferred, whether or not secured by a lien on real property.
+(c) Have any particular item of property that is evidence of a debt, obligation, interest, right, security, or chose in action belonging to the decedent transferred, whether or not secured by a lien on real property

 California Affidavit of Collection of Estate Assets

 To use a small estate Affidavit for the Collection of Personal Property, the decedent’s successor must file a formal declaration to legally transfer personal property.
 More specifically, if the real property value is less than $55,425, successors will have to do the following pursuant to California Probate Code section 13200: